mstruve/untimely-neglected-wearable/README.md

 - Improve hazard code to reduce time spent in hazards.
 - Improve tail chasing code to chase enemy tails.
+- Improve squeeze code to determine if an escape route would open due to a tail

+### Possible refactoring

+- Improve pathfinder code to use a multi-node tree
+- Optimize to run on the Raspberry Pi

 ### Technologies Used